goatchurchprime/laserplacer/README.md

 SVGprocess.spnummap maps from colours to colour numbers.
 SVGprocess.spnumlist maps colour numbers back to colours, but also provides an index for rlistb elements via spnum

+# Series of calls
+InitiateLoadingProcess()
+Calls to importSVGpathRR(), which calls back repeatedly the function importSVGpathR() FinalizeLoadingProcess()

     this.rlistb = [ ];  // list of type [ {path       : paper1.path (raphaelJS object),
                         //                 spnum      : pen number object indexinginto spnumobj list
                         //                 layerclass : classname from svg object, from layername in dxf